 Dear House Committee on Culture, Recreation & Tourism Member,

-Science, data, and common sense overwhelmingly support this bill.
-The practice of "gassing," which is the use of noxious or toxic substances such as gasoline, kerosene, and harmful chemicals to disturb and collect wildlife, is damaging to both the target animal and all other animals using the dens or even just nearby.
-These virulent substances are damaging to the surrounding environment, potentially making it unusable for wildlife for years.
+Science, data, ethics, and common sense overwhelmingly support this bill.
+The practice of "gassing," which is the use of noxious or toxic substances such as gasoline, kerosene, and harmful volatile chemicals to disturb and collect wildlife is damaging to both the target animal and all other animals using the dens or even just nearby.
+These noxious substances are damaging to the surrounding environment, potentially making it unsafe for wildlife for years.

 Concern that this ban would negatively impact rattlesnake roundups and the economy is unfounded.
 Nearly all rattlesnake roundups across the country have converted to educational festivals where rattlesnakes are not killed, and they certainly do not gas the local environment to collect animals.
 Rather than instilling an irrational fear of these glorious animals, people learn about them and gain respect.